Brady catamarans

 Brady catamarans are twin-hulled boats that are designed by Peter Brady, a New Zealand designer.
 Brady originally designed sailing cats, motorsailers and power cats, but for the last 20 years the firm (now called Pathfinder Powercats) has specialised in powered catamarans exclusively.

+Construction

 Brady catamarans are either constructed at Brady's boatyard in Brisbane Australia, or plans-built by third-party constructors for private owners.
 Brady catamarans tend to be built in small numbers or even as one-offs, so the firm has adopted "strip-plank" as the optimum construction method.
 Strip-build involves attaching strips of cedar onto formers, the strips themselves being glued edge-on with epoxy.
 The completed wooden monococque is then covered with fiberglass matting and epoxy resin.
 This method is very suitable for low-volume construction, avoiding the need to build a female mould; it is simpler and cheaper to manufacture a plywood jig that may be discarded afterwards.